8 mins read

 Date | Milestone |

-Aug 18, 2028 | Recycled content reporting becomes mandatory for EV, SLI, and industrial batteries. |
+18 Aug 2028 | Recycled content documentation requirements begin for EV, SLI, and industrial above 2 kWh (excluding external storage), with conditional timing linked to delegated acts. |

 These timelines illustrate that the EU Battery Regulation is phased: immediate changes now, and more stringent requirements coming over the next 5–10 years.
 Companies in the battery supply chain should use this lead time to adjust designs, establish data collection systems, and improve recycling capabilities to meet each new milestone.